daraperini/learning-react-contextapi/README.md

     - npm install (to install all project's dependencies)
     - npm start (to open the project on your browser)

-* In case the project does not opend type http://localhost:3000 on your browser
+* In case the project does not opend automatically type http://localhost:3000 on your browser

 #